shanjin14/Azure-Services/Azure-Cognitive_Search.md

 2. Search engine capability to your web application

 3. Reporting and Analytics -
-   Here is the great article talk about using Elastic Search for reporting and analytics. (similar product to Azure Cognitive Search..but they are different and I'll explain.)
+   Here is the great article talk about using Elastic Search for reporting and analytics. (similar product to Azure Cognitive Search..but they are different as you can see in next section.)
    [Using Elasticsearch for Reporting & Analytics](https://medium.com/engineering-tyroo/using-elasticsearch-for-reporting-analytics-3bb1d7c84c19#:~:text=Our%20Implementation%20of%20Elasticsearch%20for%20Reporting%20and%20Analytics&text=Elasticsearch%20is%20a%20search%20engine,and%20schema%2Dfree%20JSON%20documents.)

 ### Why use Azure Cognitive Search?
-I think they are 3 key features I find it developer friendly.
+I think they are 3 key features I find it developer friendly and make them different compare to ElasticSearch from my perspective.
 1. Easy to spin up the Azure Cognitive Search based on your use case.
 The service comes with RestFul API and sufficient code sample/documentation to help you started.
  Since it is search as a service, it takes away to infrastructure setup time for you.
 2. AI-enrichment - it comes with out-of-the-box capability to connect with their cognitive services to enrich the document (such as extract sentiment then you can search for ingested email message that are negative and deep dive into them)